chaseruskin/legoHDL/ROADMAP.md

 - [x] create a version.log file and keep markets to only one folder per block (not span over folders for every release) -> don't need folder for every release because legohdl uses git-tags to grab release-points
 - [x] rewrite labels to must include * to fully say its glob style
 - [x] when installing a version, go through all vhdl code and append the version to the entity name's for that block
+- [o] perform git pull on release command before releasing? -> leaning no -> don't think its needed
 - [x] implement update/upgrade command
 - [x] implement refresh command -> specify market or specify none to refresh all markets tied to workspace
 - [x] investigate whether to use `git checkout tag` then moving files OR continue using `git clone --single-branch` of tag for installation -> would allow for checking if valid legohdl release point and save space in the long run of having many installations -> moves files option